chua-n/chua-n.github.io/book/JavaWeb/Spring/配置-XML.md

 ## 5. p 命名空间、c 命名空间

-- The p-namespace lets you use the bean element’s attributes (instead of nested \<property/> elements) to describe your property values collaborating beans, or both.
+- The *p-namespace* lets you use the bean element’s attributes (instead of nested `<property/>` elements) to describe your property values collaborating beans, or both.
-- Similar to the XML Shortcut with the p-namespace, the c-namespace, introduced in Spring 3.1, allows inlined attributes for configuring the constructor arguments rather then nested constructorarg elements.
+- Similar to the XML Shortcut with the *p-namespace*, the *c-namespace*, introduced in Spring 3.1, allows inlined attributes for configuring the constructor arguments rather then nested constructorarg elements.

 ## 6. Bean Definition Inheritance